 exploring the concerns of the south african Jewish community

-In this first article in our series of three articles on antisemitism, David Saks explores levels of antisemitism in a post-Apartheid South Africa, while looking at comparatives of antisemitism in other countries.
+In this article David Saks explores levels of antisemitism in a post-Apartheid South Africa, while looking at comparatives of antisemitism in other countries.

 The 2001 UN World Conference Against Racism (WCAR) – or strictly speaking, the NGO/civil society component that preceded the official inter-government meeting – is generally considered to be a pivotal event in the evolution of modern-day antisemitism.
 In addition to arguably marking the launch of the so-called ‘Durban Strategy’, which aimed at isolating Israel in the international arena by depicting it as a racist, apartheid and colonial state, the event frequently spilled over into more explicit manifestations of anti-Jewish hatred.

 "The fact that the WCAR took place in Durban ... has created the perception abroad that South African Jewry has been especially affected by the steep rise in global antisemitism... ".

 This included, but was not limited to, the open purveying of such classic antisemitic tracts as The Protocols of the Elders of Zion and disruptions of events discussing antisemitism.
 For Jewish rights activists on the ground – including a number of this writer’s colleagues from the SA Jewish Board of Deputies (SAJBD) – it was a genuinely traumatic experience.